basarat/typescript-book/docs/promise.md

     });
 ```

+The reason why this function was simpler is because the "`loadFile`(async) + `JSON.parse` (sync) => `catch`" consolidation was done by the promise chain.
+Also the callback was not called by *us* but called by the promise chain so we didn't have the chance of making the mistake of wrapping it in a `try/catch`.

 ### Parallel control flow
 We have seen how trivial doing a serial sequence of async tasks is with promises.
 It is simply a matter of chaining `then` calls.

 However you might potentially want to run a series of async tasks and then do something with the results of all of these tasks. `Promise` provides a static `Promise.all` function that you can use to wait for `n` number of promises to complete.
 You provide it with an array of `n` promises and it gives you array of `n` resolved values.
-This is shown below:
+Below we show Chaining as well as Parallel:

 ```ts
 // an async function to simulate loading an item from some server